liyi54/PlaySQL/README.md

 # PlaySQL
-Some SQL Queries with use case business requirements
+Some POSTGRESql Queries with use case business requirements